 While 85% of postal operators set emissions targets for their operations (European Commission), online shoppers don’t seem to share their view if it comes with an additional cost.
 Up to 25% of consumers indicate interest in low-impact delivery options, but less than 10% are willing to pay an extra price or tax to compensate for the negative environmental impact of delivery (Oliver Wyman).
 Although emissions from physical shopping are, on average, 2.3 times greater than emissions from e-commerce, online retailers can help facilitate the shift to lower emission deliveries by implementing a couple of changes.

-“By offering more out-of-home delivery options and locations closer to consumers’ homes, businesses can influence consumer behaviour and lead them to more sustainable decisions,” says Grosse.
+“If businesses can offer conveniently located out-of-home delivery points, they can influence consumer behaviour and lead them to more sustainable decisions” says Velasco.

 Because carriers often charge lower rates for PUDO deliveries than they do for home deliveries, online retailers can pass on the saving to their customer, eliminating sustainability charges and making the option more attractive for end consumers.
-Out-of-home deliveries can be up to 5 times more efficient per route than home deliveries, reducing environmental impact of delivery by minimising total driving miles (Last Mile Experts).
-Research suggests that by 2032, shifting to 100% PUDO delivery, even without the utilisation of electric vehicles, would result in emission reduction of 103g of CO2 per parcel (Last Mile Experts).
+Out-of-home deliveries can be up to five times more efficient per route than home deliveries, reducing environmental impact of delivery by minimising total driving miles, resulting in approximately 10% emission reduction.
+Research suggests that by 2032, shifting to 100% PUDO delivery, even without the utilisation of electric vehicles, would result in emission reduction of 103g of CO2 per parcel.
 Combined with operational and financial efficiency, this can reflect positively on businesses’ emissions bottom line and further decarbonisation goals.

 集成图标